What to Know about Pipe Relining Services for Blocked Drains

 FAQs: Common Questions

-Q: What happens if plunge doesn’t work?
+Q: What if plunging doesn’t work?

 A: If the plunge doesn’t work, an auger or snake can be used to clear the blockage.
 However, it is best to contact your local plumber for further assistance.